Ranking NHL Teams By Forwards

 Lawson Crouse-Nick Cousins-Jordan Martinook

-Christian Fischer/Emerson Etem/Michael Latta/Zac Rinaldo/Tyler Gaudet/Nick Merkley
+Brad Richardson/Christian Fischer/Emerson Etem/Michael Latta/Zac Rinaldo/Tyler Gaudet/Nick Merkley

 ANALYSIS: The Coyotes are going young this season, though they did bring in Stepan for some stability down the middle.
 Strome and Keller should be ready to step in and perhaps play starring roles, while Domi and Duclair will need to regain their rookie form in order for Arizona to have any hope of a playoff berth.
 Dvorak, Perlini and Crouse are all sophomores, which just goes to show how young this lineup is going to be.
 Rick Tocchet will be doing as much babysitting as he’ll be doing coaching in his first season in the desert, but this group will be fun to watch win or lose.